Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## Acknowledgments

 - The [neogeodev community](https://wiki.neogeodev.org//index.php/Main_Page) in general and [Furrtek](https://github.com/furrtek) in particular.
 This project made on spare time was only possible because I stood on the shoulders of giants.
-- [Matt Greer](https://www.mattgreer.dev/about/) for sharing [hacks and usefull codes](https://github.com/city41/rotary-bobble) about Neo Geo hacking and the very usefull [sprite viewer](https://neospriteviewer.mattgreer.dev/).
+- [Matt Greer](https://www.mattgreer.dev/about/) for sharing [hacks and usefull codes](https://github.com/city41/rotary-bobble) about Neo Geo hacking and the very usefull [sprite viewer](https://neospriteviewer.mattgreer.dev/) that helped me a lot configuring the ROM and SPR decoders.
 - [Spriter ressources](https://www.spriters-resource.com/neo_geo_ngcd/sengoku2/) for the incredible dataset that helped me a lot figuring out which tiles was where within the giant game tileset.
 - [Alex Free and EDCRE](https://github.com/alex-free/edcre), which basically saved the Neo Geo CD port!

+In brief, all the people / communities that rendered this project possible !